stefansbv/stefansuciu.ro/content/fixed/about.md

 ---
-date: 2015-04-28T16:31:20+03:00
+date: 2016-01-30T14:37:48+02:00
 title: About
 sidebar: true
 comment: false
 weight: 1
 ---

-Hello and welcome to my blog.
-My name is Ștefan Suciu, I'm a software developer, ...
+Hello and welcome to my blog, my name is Ștefan Suciu, I'm a software developer and I have a mechanical engineer degree.

-I have 15 years experience developing Perl GUI and CLI database applications.
+I have 15+ years experience developing Perl GUI and CLI database applications.
+Some other interests of mine include data extraction and manipulation, automation, amateur electronics, rock and pop.

-* Databases
-  (PostgreSQL, Firebird MySQL, SQLite, CUBRID);

-* Languages:
-  - Perl

- - Basic Z80, Cub-Z
- - DOS batch
- - FoxPro/Visual FoxPro
- - SQL
+I usually work with relational databases like Firebird, PostgreSQL, SQLite, MySQL and CUBRID but also had some exposure to Access.

+My favourite language is Perl and the new Perl6, and I also frequently use Bash and SQL.
+I'm also interested by Go(lang) and Pascal (Lazarus
- - Pascal/Turbo | Lazarus
+| Delphi).
- - Tcl/Tk
- - Bash
- - Perl
- - Golang
- - Perl6
- - Emacs Lisp

-Data extraction and manipulation

-automation.
+Some of the languages from my past are FoxPro (Visual FoxPro), DOS batch, Basic (for Z80, Cub-Z, Windows) and Tcl/Tk.

+I'm looking for a software developer job in the Brașov area and/or I'm also available for remote work.

+Thank you for your interest and I hope to get some feedback from you about the articles on this blog.